Dopechain/insultcoin-contracts/README.md

 ## Tokenomics

 75% of the total supply goes towards the ICO, while 25% stays with me.
-I swear, I wanted to do 1% but my mom wanted to cash in on this idea, so I relented.
-This money is vested over 3 years.
+These tokens will be vested over 3 years.

 ## Governance

-Sadly it will not have a built-in token voting DAO whatever governance system cuz it causes paperwork, paperwork and mounds of paperwork.
+Sadly it will not have a built-in token voting DAO whatever governance system cuz I'm too lazy to make one.
 However, there is by default a timelock controller from OpenZeppelin that forces me to wait a couple hours before making changes.
 If you have a good idea, contact me!